Bleep Drum Instructions for PCB version 16 (May 2020)

 The power switch and output jack are installed from the bottom.
 Bend their legs as shown to make sure they are in securely then solder them.Your output jack might have 5 or 3 pins and could look a little different.
 They all work just the same.

-The three white wires are soldered on the top side of the board to the pads left of the “ATMEGA328”.
+Three wires are soldered on the top side of the board to the pads left of the “ATMEGA328”.
+They might be white or light blue.

 The 9V battery wires go up through the hole then into the board, being soldered on the bottom.